 Documents

-The Documents tab shows any files that have been uploaded for the client.
+Documents in the left sidebar shows any files that have been uploaded for the client.
 In the sample client, this gives you an idea of how documents are stored and organized after being uploaded through the Extractor.

 What to Pay Attention To